 How Long Can You Stay On Your Parents’ Car Insurance?

-Policyholders must notify their auto insurer of all licensed drivers who live in their household, regardless of whether those licensed drivers have their own insurance.
+Policyholders must notify their auto insurer of all licensed drivers who live in their household and who are away at school, regardless of whether those licensed drivers have their own insurance.

 You can remain on your parents’ policy as long as you live in their house and drive vehicles owned by them.
 Your parents can insure a co-owned car that has both your name and their name(s) on the vehicle’s title.
 However, if yours is the sole name on a title, you will need your own insurance policy.